jasonbrelsford/jasonbrelsford.github.io/README.md

 Please see [metadata.json](https://jasonbrelsford.github.io/cardanometadata.json) for information related to the pool.

-We run a very reliable pool and don't charge a bunch.
+We run a very reliable pool for a very, very small fee.
 Enjoy your staking!